SilentDevC/FileExplorer/README.md

   Exception handling for error resilience
   Modular design with custom classes for scalability Parts of the STL like shared pointer , bitset etc.
+  Also for this project to compile properly you should have preinstalled Boost - Property Tree Module

 How to use: